DPDK/dpdk/doc/guides/nics/pcap_ring.rst

 Usage Examples
 ^^^^^^^^^^^^^^

-To create two pseudo-ethernet ports where all traffic sent to a port is looped back for reception on the same port (error handling omitted for clarity):
+To create two pseudo-Ethernet ports where all traffic sent to a port is looped back for reception on the same port (error handling omitted for clarity):

 .. code-block:: c